NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 ![png](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected_files/intro-l3-refl-h5-brdf-corrected_34_0.png)

+This is a little dark.
+We can use the `skimage.exposure` to rescale, or lighten this up a bit.
+Let's define another function that includes this feature.

 You can see this image is a little dark.
 The function incorporates the `skimage.exposure` to rescale, or lighten up the data.
 It also adds in some other handy plotting features like a plot title.